justwawre/Alex/TLPI/filesystem.md

 ## A directory
 is stored in the file system in a similar way to a regular file.
 Two things distinguish a directory from a regular file:
-* A directory is marked with a different file type in its i-node entry。
+* file type in its i-node entry is directory.
-* A directory is a file with a special organization.
-Essentially, it is a table consisting of filenames and i-node numbers (index of i-node table).
+* Essentially, it is a table consisting of filenames and i-node numbers (index of i-node table).

 The i-node table is numbered starting at 1, rather than 0, because 0 in the i-node field of a directory entry indicates that the entry is unused.
 I-node 1 is used to record **bad blocks** in the file system.
 The **root directory (/)** of a file system is always stored in i-node entry 2 (as shown in Figure 18-1), so that the kernel knows where to start when resolving a pathname.

-下图展示如何找到/etc/passwd 对应的datablock
+下图展示如何按pathname找到文件/etc/passwd 对应的datablock
 ![Relationship between i-node and directory structures for the file /etc/passwd](images/fig_18_1.png)

 ## hard link